top of page

 HPIM4398.JPG

-As for experience with comics, Drew started drawing short cartoon strips when he was 12 years old but didn’t know where to go with it.
-It was only after discovering the corner store, on the other side of the block he lived, had a comic book spinner rack filled with Image comics like Spawn, Savage Dragon, Wild Cats, Cyber Force and Gen 13 in the early 90’s, that Drew knew what he had to do: develop the skills to create his own high quality story someday.
-It wasn’t long after his in depth study of these Image titles (the line work, the compositional layout, how to creatively use panels and dialogue bubbles, etc.) that he found another corner store a few blocks away that had stashed in the back of their magazine rack some Heavy Metals.
-When he got old enough to buy them, Drew also immersed himself in these provocative stories that led to his studying the phenomenal art of the European artists like Massimiliano Frezzato and Moebius.
-Drew’s work today on his graphic novel project reflects his years of study and dedication to dynamic and high quality sequential illustrative storytelling and design.
+As for my experience with comics, I started drawing short cartoon strips when I was an adolescent kid but didn’t know then quite where to take my storytelling.
+It was only after discovering the corner store, on the other side of the block I lived, had a comic book spinner rack filled with Image comics like Spawn, Savage Dragon, Wild Cats, Cyber Force, The Darkness and Gen 13 in the early to mid 90’s, that I knew then what I had to someday do: develop the skills to create my own high quality illustrated story someday.
+It wasn’t long after my in depth study of these Image titles (the line work, the compositional layout, how to creatively use panels and dialogue bubbles, etc.) that I found another corner store a few blocks away had stashed in the back of their magazine rack some sci-fi Heavy Metal mags.
+When I got old enough to buy them, I immersed myself in these provocative otherworldly stories that led to my studying the phenomenal art of the European artists like Moebius and Massimiliano Frezzato.
+My work today on my graphic novel project reflects my years of study and dedication to dynamic and high quality sequential illustrative storytelling and design.

 bottom of page